youwen5/youwen5/README.md

     <a href="https://www.last.fm/user/couscousdude"><img src="https://lastfm-recently-played.vercel.app/api?user=couscousdude" height="auto" width="350px" align="right" /></a>

 </picture>

+In my free time, I like to do math and code sometimes.
+My primary occupation, of course, is configuring my sprawling Arch Linux system and Neovim setup.
+This takes up the vast majority of my time.

 I formerly did web development before I realized that the internet was pure bloat and so I excised it from my life.
 Now, I'm a recovering TypeScript Tommy trying to learn Haskell and Category Theory.
 When I'm not doing that, I occasionally write actual code.